Visiting Australia? What to Know Before You Go

 1. Don’t travel to Australia without a visa

-All travellers to Australia need a visa upon entry – only holders of Australian and NZ passports are exempt, as the two countries have an partnership.
-Brothers in arms, standing together at the bottom end of the world – you know, that sort of thing.
+Only holders of Australian and NZ passports are exempt, as the two countries have an partnership.
+Brothers/sisters in arms, standing together at the bottom end of the world – you know, that sort of thing.

 Luckily, the Australian visa is fairly inexpensive and you can easily apply for it online.